Instructors

 Overview

-• Over 300 courses are offered, ranging in length from one to five weeks and are designed and taught at a first-year college level.
+• Over 300 courses are offered, ranging in length from one to six weeks and are designed and taught at a first-year college level on campus, online and in domestic and international locations.

 • Brown Pre-College Programs attract roughly 6,000 exceptional, engaged and motivated high school students each year.

-Summer@Brown: Course-Based Research Experiences (CREs) provide instructors the opportunity to guide Pre-College students through the process of proposing and conducting independent research, building from questions that are currently unanswered by science.
-Instructors interested in facilitating a Pre-College CRE will design a course that provides the student a research challenge for which the answers are unknown, supports them in a five week hybrid course and culminates in an opportunity for the student to present and disseminate their findings.
-The curriculum should be necessarily fluid, with students finding success and experiencing failure as they progress – much like a true research lab.
+Summer@Brown: Course-Based Research Experiences (CREs) provide instructors the opportunity to guide Pre-College students through the process of proposing and conducting independent research, building from questions that are currently unanswered.
+Instructors interested in facilitating a Pre-College CRE will design a course that provides the student with a research challenge for which the answers are unknown, supports them in a five-week hybrid course and culminates in an opportunity for the student to present and disseminate their findings.
+The curriculum should be necessarily fluid, with students finding success and experiencing challenges as they progress – much like a true research experience.
+Students enrolling in these non-credit courses must have completed the 10th grade.
 Click here to learn more about CREs.

-Brown Environmental Leadership Lab (BELL) combines concepts in environmental studies, ecology and leadership, with a mission of developing socially responsible leaders.
-At BELL, students develop the knowledge, skills and attitudes necessary to create positive change on environmental issues facing their local communities and the planet as a whole.
+The Brown Environmental Leadership Lab (BELL) combines concepts in environmental studies, ecology and leadership with a mission of developing socially responsible leaders.
+BELL courses take place in a number of domestic locations including Eastern Sierras, Alaska, and Brown University’s Providence campus.
+At BELL, a small cohort of students develop the knowledge, skills and attitudes necessary to create positive change on environmental issues facing their local communities and the planet as a whole.
 BELL students engage with a wide variety of content, including work in environmental science, social science and leadership development.
-Lessons focus on experiential and place-based learning, drawing on the environment surrounding the student as a living laboratory where they can explore the concepts introduced and discussed in the course.
-Students enrolling in these non-credit courses must have completed the 9th grade, and are drawn from all 50 United States and some 70 countries worldwide.
+Students enrolling in these non-credit courses must have completed the 10th grade.

 The Leadership Institute believes that all students have the capacity to effect positive change for their communities.
-This innovative program integrates three foundational components: study of a compelling academic topic, exploration of socially responsible leadership and development of a meaningful action plan.
+This innovative program integrates three foundational components: study of a compelling academic topic, exploration of socially responsible leadership and development of a meaningful Action Plan.
 Courses – on campus and online – utilize an interdisciplinary approach to explore complex, contemporary social issues of pressing global interest.
-Brown faculty and graduate student instructors work closely with the program director to develop a course syllabus that effectively integrates and supports programmatic goals, including the development of an Action Plan.
-Students enrolling in these non-credit courses must have completed the 9th grade, and are drawn from all 50 United States and some 70 countries worldwide.
+Brown faculty, graduate student instructors and adjunct instructors work closely with the program director to develop a course syllabus that effectively integrates and supports programmatic goals, including the development of an Action Plan.
+Students enrolling in these non-credit courses must have completed the 9th grade.

 Pre-Baccalaureate Program for rising or recently-graduated High School Seniors.
-Pre-Baccalaureate students enroll in credit courses alongside Brown and visiting undergraduates in the University’s Summer Session.
+Pre-baccalaureate students enroll in online credit-bearing courses alongside Brown and Visiting Students in the University’s undergraduate Summer Session.

 Undergraduate Summer Session